Skip to main content

 Also, the ECA and HVCA (now BESA) move into shared accommodation at ESCA House.
 Palace Court, Bayswater.

-The ECA is the parent company of EC Insurance Holdings Limited, which is made up of ECIC (EC Insurance Company Ltd) and insurance and employee benefits business ECIS (EC Insurance Services Ltd).
+The ECA is the parent company of EC Insurance Holdings Limited, which is made up of Markel and insurance and employee benefits business ECIS (EC Insurance Services Ltd).

 A Security Group is set-up, for ECA businesses involved in installing alarms and other security systems.
 Today, this has evolved to be the specialist Fire and Security Association (FSA) group within the ECA.